orthanc-server/orthanc-explorer-2/README.md

 ### Contributions

 Feel free to fork this project, modify it and submit pull requests.
-However, you'll have to sign a CLA to transfer the ownership of your contribution to Osimis before your contributions can be reviewed and accepted (CLA process to come).